Therapeutic & Diagnostic Services: Phlebotomy

 Enrollment and continuation in the program is contingent upon the submission of the required documentation on or before the specified date communicated by the college.
 Admission requirements include, but are not limited to:

-• Recorded compliance with all immunization requirements (included on the SCC Health Form)
+• Recorded compliance with immunization requirements (included on the SCC Health Form)

-• Certification from student’s physician/healthcare provider that provides evidence that the student meets the conditions of emotional health at a level that is acceptable to and in keeping with safe care to the public (included on the SCC Health Form)
+• Certification from student’s healthcare provider showing evidence the student meets the conditions of physical and mental health capabilities at a level acceptable to and in keeping with safe care to the public (included on the SCC Health Form)

-Students accepted into the program with previous physical, emotional, or behavioral problems which conflict with the safety essential to the provision of care must provide professional certification that appropriate treatment and/or counseling has taken place adequately addressing and developing strategies for accommodating the problem.
+Students in the phlebotomy program with pre-existing physical, mental, or behavioral problems which conflict with safe practice must provide professional certification that appropriate treatment and/or counseling has taken place and that the problem has been adequately accommodated to continue in the program.

-The nursing faculty reserves the right to deny admission to a student who has demonstrated past behaviors which conflict with safety essential to nursing practice.
+Phlebotomy faculty and/or program director reserves the right to deny admission to a student who has demonstrated past behaviors which conflict with safety essential to care for the public or phlebotomy practice

 Relationship with Clinical Agency

-From a safety perspective, the users of alcohol and drugs may impair the well-being of themselves and the persons they serve in the clinical setting.
-In addition, the contract between SCC and a clinical agency requires that the college abide by the existing rules and regulations of the agency.
+The contract between SCC and a clinical agency requires that the college abides by the existing rules and regulations of the agency.
 Clinical agencies may require acceptable criminal background checks and drug screens prior to allowing students in the clinical area.
-The college follows agency protocol regarding drug screening and criminal background checks, and agrees not to assign, or to withdraw any students from the clinical agency who does not meet the agency’s standard for employment.
-Students who are unacceptable to the agency, at any time, because of health, performance, a positive criminal background check, or other reasonable causes may be refused admission to the clinical site.
-Without access to the clinical facilities, students will be unable to satisfactorily complete the practical nursing courses.
+From a safety perspective, the users of alcohol and drugs may impair the well-being of themselves and the persons they serve in the clinical settings.
+The college follows agency protocol regarding drug screening and criminal background checks.
+The college agrees to not assign or to withdraw any students from the clinical agency when the students are unacceptable to the agency because of health, performance, a positive criminal background check, or other reasonable causes.
+Without access to the clinical facilities, students will be unable to satisfactorily complete phlebotomy courses.

 Students may be required, at their own expense, to be tested for consumption of alcohol/drugs for cause at any time while in this program.
-Clinical sites control and can refuse to allow individuals to work in their facility.
+Clinical sites control admittance of all persons to their facilities.

 Dismissal of Students

-Health Technology faculty follow published college and health technology department guidelines and practices that provide for identification and dismissal of students who do the following:
+Faculty in the phlebotomy program follow published college and healthcare training division policies and practices that provide for identification and dismissal of students as follows:

-• demonstrate physical or emotional problems which conflict with the safety essential to healthcare practice and do not respond to appropriate treatment and/or counseling within a reasonable period of time.
+• demonstrate physical or mental problems which conflict with the safety essential to phlebotomy practice and do not respond to appropriate treatment and/or counseling within a reasonable period of time.

-• demonstrate a pattern of unethical or unsafe clinical practices or behavior which conflicts with safety essential to practice and care for patients.
+• demonstrate unsafe or unethical clinical practices or behavior which conflicts with safety essential to phlebotomy practice.

-Students who demonstrate behavior that conflicts with safety essential to the program can be dismissed from the program regardless of whether treatment or counseling has occurred.
+Students who demonstrate behavior that conflicts with safety essential to phlebotomy practice can be dismissed from the program regardless of whether treatment or counseling has occurred.

-Readmission of students who were dismissed from the program for physical, emotional, or behavioral problems which conflicted with the safety essential to the provision of care is contingent on professional documentation that appropriate treatment and/or counseling has taken place and that the problem has been adequately accommodated.
+Readmission students must meet current admission requirements.
+There can be no more than two admissions into the phlebotomy program.
+Readmission of students who were dismissed from the program for drug use and/or for any other physical, mental, or behavioral problem which conflict with the safety essential to phlebotomy practice is contingent on professional documentation that appropriate treatment and/or counseling has taken place and that the problem has been adequately accommodated.